Adeyfield: The area

 Adeyfield is mainly a mixture of New Town properties built to the south of Adeyfield Road and houses built privately in the 40s, 50s and 60s on the north side.
 There are also a few older terraced cottages near the junction of Adeyfield Road and Great Road.
 There is one large Victorian house and this is shown on the 1898 Ordnance Survey map as being the only house in the area at the time, apart from Adeyfield Farm.

 The neighbourhood spans from the Hemel Hempstead Industrial Estate in the east, to Queensway in the north, to the A414 (St Albans Road) in the south, to the Town Centre in the west.
 It borders the neighbourhoods of Highfield, Bennetts End, Leverstock Green and the town centre (known locally as Paradise).

 The location was originally farmland occupied by Coxpond Farm and Adeyfield Farm.
 It was planned by the chief architect for the new town, Mr H Kellet Ablett who received the 'Urban Medal' for his work from the Eastern Housing Region.
 As well as housing the area has new town built shops, schools, churches, a community centre and playing fields.
 By 1956 the development corporation described the area as complete.

 In order to provide some quick, easy and cheap accommodations after the Second World War, the easternmost part of Adeyfield was the chosen site for a set of temporary tin houses known as pre-fabs.
 The houses remain to this day, however the exterior tin has now been covered up by sheets of white wood and cladding on most of the houses.

 Places of worship

 There are four churches in the District, St Barnabas, in the Queen's Square, Jubilee Christian Fellowship which is also in Queens Square in the Community Centre, the Adeyfield Free Church, on the border of the district on Leverstock Green Road, and the Catholic Church on St Albans Road.

 Schools

 Adeyfield is home to The Adeyfield Academy, the major secondary school in the area and two primary schools (see Primary schools in Dacorum).

-Public houses

-Adeyfield boasts three pubs, one corporately owned and the other two private.
-The Crabtree, located on Leverstock Green Road, is part of the Ember Inns chain.
-The other two pubs are The Jubilee in the Queen's Square, and The Midland on Midland Road (across the road from the old location of the Nicky Line's "Midland Station", correctly known as Hemel Hempstead).
-Until 2013, The Jubilee was called The New Venture.
-The Midland was originally called The Midland Hotel, then The Mayflower, before partly reverting to the original name.